Opentrons/Protocols/protocols/13ea1e-part2/README.md

 This protocol preps a 384 well sample plate with mastermix.
 Up to four plates can be loaded onto the deck with a no template control and human sample control in wells A1 and B1, respectively.
 Sample plates are transferred to the 384 well plate skipping wells down a column, as well as skipping columns (e.g. plate 1 to A1, C1, E1....H1, A3, C3, E3...etc).
 A positive control is added to the last well in the 384 well plate.

 The protocol is broken down into 3 main parts:
-* Mastermix made and distributed to 384 well plate.
+* Mastermix distributed to 384 well plate.
 * Sample added to 384 well plate.
 * Positive control added to plate.